thunderdome-data/twitterscript/README.md

 twitterscript
 =============

-Python script for grabbing an archive of a user's tweets.
+Python script for grabbing an archive of a user's tweets and dumping it into a simple CSV.

 `pip install requirements.txt`